HB25-1001 | Enforcement Wage Hour Laws |

 Short Title: | Enforcement Wage Hour Laws |

 Additionally, the division may report an employer found to have violated a law related to wages and hours to any government body with authority to deny, withdraw, or otherwise limit or impose remedial conditions on a license, permit, registration, or other credential that the violating employer has or may seek.
-Section 5 also repeals language requiring the division to issue a determination on a wage complaint within 90 days.
+Section 5 also repeals language requiring the division to issue a determination on a wage complaint within 90 days and clarifies that a city or county may enact and enforce wage laws within the city or county's jurisdiction .

 The director of the division must adjust these fine amounts for inflation by January 1, 2028, and every other year thereafter.
 Current law prohibits an employer from discriminating or retaliating against an employee for taking protection under wage and hour laws or the law related to the employment of minors.
 Section 7 expands this provision to specify additional protected behavior and expands the prohibition to include other persons in addition to employers.